This study investigated the role of gut microbiota in atherosclerosis, a major cause of heart attack and stroke.

 Patients with the Unexplained phenotype had significantly higher plasma levels of trimethylamine n-oxide, p-cresyl sulfate, p-cresyl glucuronide, and phenylacetylglutamine, while levels of these toxic metabolites were lower in patients with the Protected phenotype.
 These differences could not be explained by diet or renal function.
 The trimethylamine n-oxide and p-cresyl sulfate were significant independent predictors of plaque burden.

-These findings provide possible novel strategies in the management of atherosclerosis, including use of probiotics, synbiotics, faecal transplantation or repopulation of the gut microbiota.
+These findings provide possible novel strategies in the management of atherosclerosis, including the use of probiotics, synbiotics, fecal transplantation or repopulation of the gut microbiota.

 Link: View the Study